History of the Supreme Court of Canada: Establishment of the Court by the Mackenzie Government

+Section 47 became a major point of contention between the Canadian government, led by Attorney General Edward Blake, and the British government.
+Lord Chancellor Cairns and colonial secretary Lord Carnarvon sought to maintain appeals to the Privy Council, proposing language from Macdonald's 1870 bill, which Blake rejected.
+Section 47 became a symbol of undermining unity within the British Empire, and an appeal to the Privy Council represented an important tie between Canada and the Empire.
+Legal arguments supporting the appeal included the claim that it potentially constituted a prerogative power that the Parliament of Canada could not abolish, the right of all British subjects to petition the Privy Council, the maintenance of uniformity in English law, the provision of an impartial arbiter for questions concerning the federal division of powers, and the protection of minority rights in Canada.
+Despite British efforts, section 47 remained in place.
+In the first appeal to the Privy Council from the Supreme Court in 1877, Lord Chancellor Cairns wrote the decision to reject the appeal, yet interpreted the Privy Council's right to hear appeals much broader than the language of extraordinary prerogative power that was originally drafted.
+Section 47 and the Supreme Court Act became symbols of Canadian nationalism for Blake and the Liberals but also became intertwined with Macdonald's advocacy for the "British connection", a theme he would use in his eventual comeback in the 1878 election.

 Initial composition of the Court

 At the outset, the Supreme Court was to be staffed by six justices.
 In addition, each of the six justices also sat individually as judges of the newly created Exchequer Court.
 This arrangement did not change until 1887 when the judges of the two courts were separated by legislative amendment.
 The selection of the initial members of the Court reflected a desire to establish legitimacy to the public and achieve regional representation across Canada.
 The Supreme Court Act, 1875 also allocated two of the six positions to Quebec in recognition of the unique civil law system employed by the province.
 Of the seats not reserved for Quebec, Mackenzie would appoint two justices from Ontario, and two from outside central Canada.